-HPSDR Bluck Diagram

 HPSDR: More Current Modules

 Pandora

 Pandora is a custom enclosure for HPSDR components, including a full complement of six boards in an Atlas backplane, LPU, Alex, cooling fan and enough room for a small PA such as Pennywhistle.
-Pandora is in the final production stage and will be available from TAPR in summer 2009.
+Pandora is available from TAPR.

 Pennywhistle

 Pennywhistle is a 19dB gain, 20W power amplifier covering 160M - 6M.
-Pennywhistle has completed the prototyping stage.
-Production is being planned by TAPR, and kits should be available in summer 2009.
+Pennywhistle has been tested and kitted.
+Kits include the machined heat-sink and are available from TAPR.

 Excalibur

 Excalibur is a 10MHz reference injector card that provides an on-board TCXO or allows use of an external GPS-DO.
-Excalibur has completed the prototyping stage.
-Production is being planned by TAPR, and kits should be available in summer 2009.

-Phoenix

-Phoenix is an HF transmitter/receiver board with an on-board synthesizer.
-It will be a low-end (but not low performance) alternative to a Penelope/Mercury board set.
-A Phoenix alpha prototype has been constructed, and is currently undergoing testing.
+Excalibur has bee tested and kitted.
+Kits are available from TAPR.

+Hercules

+Hercules is a 160M - 6M 100W PA/LPF with a monitor for supply current, RF power, SWR and to control fans.
+Hercules kits are no longer available due to unavailability of the output transistors.

+Metis

+Metis is a high-speed (gigabit Ethernet) interface to the atlas bus.
+It can be used in place of Magister.
+Assembled and tested Metis boards are available from TAPR.

 HPSDR: Planned or Future Modules

 Hermes

-Hermes is a EuroCard size DUC/DDC transceiver covering 160M - 6M.
-It is a combination of the features or Mercury, Penelope and Pennywhistle with a USB 2.0 interface.
-Hermes is currently in the active design stage.
+Hermes is a 120mm x 160mm size DUC/DDC transceiver board covering 160M - 6M.
+It is a combination of the features or Mercury, Penelope and Pennywhistle with a Gigabit Ethernet interface.
+Hermes pre-production build and test is currently underway.

-Sasquatch

-Sasquatch is a DSP back-end processor board.
-It is intended for use by constructors who would like to operate the HPSDR stand-alone rather than attached to a PC.
-Sasquatch is currently in the planning stage.

-Gibraltar

-Gibraltar is a GPS-disciplined frequency standard board.
-It will provide a 10MHz clock and a precision 1PPS signal to the Atlas bus and a sampling signal for Mercury.
-Gibraltar has an on-board GPS receiver and OXCO.
-Gibraltar is currently in the planning stage.

-Thor

-Thor is a high-efficiency HF power amplifier using EER techniques.
-Thor is in the discussion stage.

-Demeter
+Apollo

+Apollo is a 15W PA and LPF intended as a companion for Hermes, and piggy backs onto Hermes.
+Apollo pre-production PCB update is underway.

+Munin

+Munin is a 160M - 6M 100W HF power amplifier.
+Munin prototypes are currently undergoing testing.

+Cyclops

-Demeter is a full-featured power supply for HPSDR components.
-Demeter is in the discussion/specification stage.
+Cyclops is a 1GHz spectrum analyzer and tracking generator.
+Cyclops is in the prototyping stage.